 HO2. -> O2 + H.

-RO (ketone) -Energy + rearrangement molecularly> r-CO-CH3 (ketone shorter) + r (alkene) cracking
+RO (ketone) –energy + molecular rearrangement-> r-CO-CH3 (shorter ketone) + r (alkene) cracking

 As seen, these reactions are interleaved and a multitude of products can be generated, including ketones, alcohols, aldehydes, alkenes, of identical size or shorter than the starting molecule.

-The molecule is symmetrical so there 4 opportunities radical attack:
+The molecule is symmetrical so there are 4 possibilities of radical attack:

 a) ° H2C- (CH2) 6-CH3